awsdocs/aws-systems-manager-user-guide/doc_source/change-requests-create.md

    Replace *placeholders* with values for your change request\.
 **Note**
 This sample JSON creates a change request using the `AWS-HelloWorldChangeTemplate` change template and `AWS-HelloWorld` runbook\.
-To help you adapt this sample for your own change requests, see [StartChangeRequestExecution](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_StartChangeRequestExecution.html) in the *AWS Systems Manager API Reference* for information about all available parameters,
+To help you adapt this sample for your own change requests, see [StartChangeRequestExecution](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_StartChangeRequestExecution.html) in the *AWS Systems Manager API Reference* for information about all available parameters
+For more information about approvals for change requests, see [About change request approvals](#cm-approvals-requests)\.

    ```
    {